mitulsharma26/learn/programming/git-basics.md

 | `git stash`             | Temporarily saves uncommitted changes                                       |
 | `git stash pop`         | Applies and removes the last stash                                          |
 | `git stash list`        | Lists all stashed entries

+🧠 What is Git?

+Git is a distributed version control system (DVCS) used to track changes in source code and collaborate on software development projects.

+> In simple words, Git helps developers save versions of their code, collaborate with others, and revert to earlier versions when needed — all without losing data.

+---

+🔍 In-depth Explanation:

+✅ Version Control:

+Git keeps a record of every change made to files in a project over time.
+This makes it easy to:

+Go back to previous versions of the code

+Compare changes between versions

+See who made changes and when

+✅ Distributed:

+Git is distributed, meaning:

+Every developer has a full copy of the entire project history (not just the latest version)

+You can work offline and still access the full project history

+✅ Repository:

+A Git repository (repo) is like a container that stores:

+All your project files

+All your version history (commits)

+---

+🚀 Key Uses of Git:

+Use Case	Description

+🧾 Version Tracking	Keep track of changes to source code over time 🤝 Collaboration	Multiple developers can work on the same project simultaneously 🔁 Undo Mistakes	Easily revert to previous versions of code 🌱 Branching & Merging	Create isolated branches for new features, then merge back safely ☁️ Remote Development	Use platforms like GitHub, GitLab, Bitbucket to host and collaborate online 📜 Change History	See who made what changes and why (with commit messages) 🔒 Safe Experimentation	Test new features or fixes in a branch without affecting the main code

+---